isi-nlp/ai2/README.md

 pip install -r requirements.txt
 ```

-This repo uses Facebook's Hydra module to handle configuration and script result storage.
-The config files are in the yaml
+This repo uses Facebook's Hydra module to handle configuration and script output storage.
+The config files are in the
-format, and the results are stored in `multirun/` or `outputs/` folder based on the time when the script is executed.
+yaml format, and the outputs are stored in `multirun/` or `outputs/` folder based on the time when the script is
+executed.
 For more information in how to use Hydra please reference their website: https://hydra.cc/

 ## Onboarding (On Saga HPC)
 Log on to Saga HPC and navigate to the root folder of this project, and submit the follow task to Slurm Workload